noar12/ParagliderFlightLog/README.md

 * Javascript

 ## Installation
-This project has not automatic installation process (yet...).
-Here are a quick overview of the steps needed to make it run.
-I could add an automatic installation process if there is some shown interest (Feel free to create an issue if so).
+This project has not any automatic installation process (yet...).
+Here is a quick overview of the steps needed to make it run.
+I could add an automatic installation process if there is some shown interests (Feel free to create an issue if so).

 The app needs a working .Net8 runtime